santiagosayshey/DigiBrain/Content/Projects/Dictionarry/home.md

 - Different users have different requirements (storage constraints, hardware capabilities, quality preferences)
 - The ability to customize should never be sacrificed for convenience

-Profilarr empowers you to use Dictionarr's database as a foundation while maintaining the freedom to adapt it to your specific needs.no
+Profilarr empowers you to use Dictionarr's database (or anyone elses!) as a foundation while maintaining the freedom to adapt it to your specific needs.